akvo/akvo-product-design/RSR/Features/12-ActionBasedNotifications/TechnicalDesign/ActionBasedNotifications.md

 The changes to RSR should not be substantial, the issue is to make sure to send messages at the correct code *locations* via *Django signals*.
 Initial tests have been make with RabbitMQ and the Python Pika library.

 ## Notification UI
-Consume REST API & present it.
+Consume REST API & render it in myAkvo.

-- How do we deal with security?
-- How exposed to the outside is this service?